Campus Sexual Misconduct Prevention Program (Title IX)

 How do I report/file a complaint?

-Complainants, witnesses, or those with a duty to file a report may do so by visiting https://twu.edu/civility/report-an-incident/, which also provides the option to report anonymously.
+Complainants, witnesses, or those with a duty to file a report may do so by visiting https://twu.edu/civility/report-an-incident/.
+This link also provides the option to report anonymously, or you may use the Ethics and Compliance Hotline:

 You may also file a report by directly contacting the Title IX Coordinator or any one of the Deputy Title IX Coordinators: